 We offer rafting trips in California from April until the end of October every year, and each river has it’s own season that ranges in duration depending on upstream reservoirs or the rate of melt-off from the Sierra snowpack.

-The 2017 California Whitewater Rafting Season: Beginner to Advanced Trips Between Now and October!
+The 2017 California Whitewater Rafting Season: Beginner to Advanced Trips From April to October!

 If you want to dig into greater detail about the flows for each river, check our Real-Time Flow Reports for California Rivers for more detailed information about this year’s seasonal flow projections.